Availity/availity-react/docusaurus/docs/components/spaces/spaces-link.md

 ### `spaceId?: string`

-Required if `payerId` is not provided.
-If no `spaceId` or `payerId` is provided, the first space in the `spaces` array is used.
+If no `spaceId` is provided, the first space in the `spaces` array is used.
 Note: This is only to be used when the Spaces provider should only ever contain a single space.

 ### `space?: SanitizedSpace`